seanfisk/personal-chef-repo/config/macosx/unautomated.md

   Disable the auto-redirection of domains.
 Specifically this is annoying for `localhost`.
 Hopefully this will be synced.
 See http://cdivilly.wordpress.com/2013/08/15/disable-firefox-redirecting-to-localhost-com/.

+* Login items

+  The list of applications which should run at startup are currently not automated.
+They are:

+  * gfxCardStatus
+  * Quicksilver
+  * Flux
+  * Jettison
+  * Slate
+  * Monotype SkyFonts
+  * aText
+  * Karabiner
+  * iTerm (optional, this is just for convenience)

 * Xerox WorkCenter 5755 Printer Drivers

   For advanced use of GVSU's printers.